artemas-radik/cs262/readme.md

 ### Transfer Buffer

 The transfer buffer defines the structure of any and all messages exchanged between the client and server.
 We define the transfer buffer in this project as the union of a *Message Code* and a *Payload*.
-The first byte of any exchanged message is the *Message Code*, and the remaining bytes are the Payload.
+The first byte of any exchanged message is the *Message Code*, and the remaining bytes are the *Payload*.
 The *Message Code* has a Format Character of `B`, which maps to a C `unsigned char`.
 Each *Message Code* maps to a *Message Type*, which is an internal identifier introduced for accessibility and readibilty purposes.
 For instance, the client program labels it's commands via the associated *Message Type* that they broadcast.
 Message codes `0...5` are requests made by a client to the server, and message codes `6...8` are responses made by the server to a client.
 Each message code is described in detail below.

 ##### Requests